ctasada/stonks-overwatch/README.md

 ## BUGS
 - Dashboard: JNJ & JPM are associated with the wrong sector
 - Start: Is updating the portfolio properly ?
-- Dividends: Should consolidate the currency to Euros

 ## TODOs
 - [ ] Make it easier to keep the JS dependencies up-to-date.
 NPM seems to be the way